 The boss is created by a raised core pin inside the mould around which resin flows.
 When the resin faces meet on the back side of the pin, they form a knit line.

 Two factors can make this particularly problematic.
 If the boss is near the edge of the part, the knit line will be very short, leaving relatively little surface holding the two faces together.
 When you add the "wedge" effect of a screw being driven into the boss, a knit line can turn into a crack.

 Knit lines will also occur between gates in a part.
 Gates are the areas where resin is injected into your part.
 When you get your gate and ejector layout, check it.
 We don't often use multiple gates, but if we do, check to see if you have any critical cosmetic or strength requirements about halfway between every two gates.

 There is one more factor that can contribute to problems with knit lines, and that is the use of filled resins.
 Picture the flow of a liquid resin filled with, for example, glass fibre.
 Obviously, as the resin front moves through the mould, the fill material will always be behind the front.
 So when two fronts meet and solidify, there is little or no fibre crossing the meeting line.
-This doesn't necessarily mean that the knit line will be weak, but it will not have the benefit of fibre reinforcement.
+This doesn't necessarily mean that the knit line will be weak, but it will not have the benefit of fiber reinforcement.

 What can you do to prevent problematic knit lines?
-You probably can't eliminate features like bosses, but you can choose resins that are less susceptible to knit line formation.
+You probably can't eliminate features like bosses, but you can choose resins that are less susceptible to knit-line formation.
 Specifically, you can avoid filled resins in parts that will have features like through-holes.
 You can thicken part walls to slow resin cooling, being careful not to thicken them enough to cause sink.
-And you can place knit-line-causing features farther from the edges of parts when the design allows.
+And you can place knit line-causing features farther from the edges of parts when the design allows.